I2C: Clock stretching using SCL

 Although the controller may also hold the SCL line low for as long as it desires (this is not allowed since Rev. 6 of the protocol – subsection 3.1.1), the term "clock stretching" is normally used only when targets do it.
 Although in theory any clock pulse may be stretched, generally it is the intervals before or after the acknowledgment bit which are used.
 For example, if the target is a microcontroller, its I2C interface could stretch the clock after each byte, until the software decides whether to send a positive acknowledgment or a NACK.

 Clock stretching is the only time in I2C where the target drives SCL.
 Many targets do not need to clock stretch and thus treat SCL as strictly an input with no circuitry to drive it.
 Some controllers, such as those found inside custom ASICs may not support clock stretching; often these devices will be labeled as a "two-wire interface" and not I2C.

-To ensure a minimal bus throughput, SMBus places limits on how far clocks may be stretched.
+To maximize bus throughput, SMBus places limits on how far clocks may be stretched.
 Hosts and targets adhering to those limits cannot block access to the bus for more than a short time, which is not a guarantee made by pure I2C systems.